coral-xyz/anchor/docs/src/pages/docs/events.md

 Despite this tradeoff, the UI can easily decode them, and the user benefits from this compact mode of logging.

-There are a couple of ways to use events, which vary somewhat:
-- to provide a return value
-- as a callback or interrupt for event-driven programming
-- as a compact and efficient means of data logging
+## Event Use Cases

+### Return Values
-*Return values*: Here we use an event to immediately provide a return value, such as details related to a transaction.
+We can use an event to immediately provide a return value, such as details related to a transaction.
 Since calls to certain programs only return a tx hash, this may not provide sufficient detail to your UI.
 An event here can provide a richer experience, by returning values about how a particular transaction was executed, for example.

+### Callbacks
-*As a callback*: you may want to monitor an event and be notified only once a transaction is confirmed.
+ You may want to monitor an event and be notified only once a transaction is confirmed.
 Instead of polling / querying the blockchain and looking for an account's values to update, we can build our client to only act when the program has emitted an event, saving on compute resources and fees.

+### Compact Storage
-*Cheap storage*: since events are stored in base64, they can be an economical way to store data without the trouble of account creation and provisioning for rent-exemption, for example.
+Since events are stored in base64, they can be an economical way to store data without the trouble of account creation and provisioning for rent-exemption, for example.

 ## Example